russellhanna/russellhanna/README.md

 But why is Docker trying to act exactly like GitHub?
 When I pop open K8s, is that going to have cells and repo too?

 What is the plural of "repo"?
-It feels like it should be "repo" because the word ends in a vowel, like Latin...
+It feels like it should be "repo" because the word ends in a vowel, like Latin... "repo'o" where you hit that "o" sound twice.

-But I've talked about myself enough.
+But enough about ME...
 What do YOU think about me? :emoji? ;-) Nope...

 How do we get emojis from the keyboard here?
+Gitmoji?
+Not repo-moji.
+Remoji?
+Repoji?
+Emogit?